-It's "Black Friday," at least, it was when I started this post.
-By the time I finish and upload this, there will have been an entire weekend devoted to encouraging us to shop the right way (i.e., in a way that supports commerce).
-I don't buy into Black Friday, literally or figuratively, but I know plenty of people who like to use it as a way to get all of the shopping for their holidays completed.
-In that sense, I suppose, you could argue that it's a system for finishing something.
+It was “Black Friday” when I started this post.
+By the time I finish and upload it, there will have been an entire weekend devoted to encouraging us to shop the right way (i.e., in a way that supports commerce).
+I don’t buy into Black Friday, literally or figuratively, but I know plenty of people who like to use it as a way to get all of the shopping for their holidays completed.
+In that sense, I suppose, you could argue that it’s a system for finishing something.
 Giving a time container to the shopping drill means a better chance of providing closure to what can be a stressful process.
-And if you're done with the purchasing that you will do this year, awesome.
-You can probably put your feet up and stop here. :)
+And if you’re done with the purchasing that you will do this year, awesome.
+You can probably put your feet up and stop here. 🙂

 But if not…